Research Engineer (Contract), Preparedness Team, OpenAI

 Fridman

-I also contributed to the GPT-4o and o1 system cards, which outline the
+I've also contributed to the GPT-4o, o1 and o3-mini system cards.

-Evaluations project, was mentioned by Sam Altman in Congress.
+Evaluations project, was mentioned by Sam Altman in a Senate hearing, and I was also a maintainer of the

 BitBlaster-16